Determining Replacement Reserve

 - Obtain a PCA (Form 4099).

-- Complete the schedule of items to be included in the Replacement Reserve ScheduleReplacement Reserve ScheduleThe Required Replacement Schedule to the Multifamily Loan Agreement (Form 6001 series) a Replacement Reserve and Security Agreement (Form 4506), or another agreement approved by Fannie Mae, that evidences:
+- Complete the schedule of items to be included in the Replacement Reserve ScheduleReplacement Reserve ScheduleThe Required Replacement Schedule to the Multifamily Loan Agreement () and the applicable parts of the Multifamily Loan Agreement (or other agreement approved by Fannie Mae), that evidence the:

-the Borrower’s agreement to undertake identified replacement of capital items and…
+Borrower’s agreement to replace identified capital items and perform required maintenance;

 - using the cost estimates in the PCAPCAAssessment of the current physical condition and historical operation of the Property. , and